TYPE // 001 | CLASSIFICATION: American_Traditional

 American Traditional

-Characterized by bold black outlines, a limited color palette (red, green, yellow, blue), and iconic imagery like anchors, swallows, and roses.
+Characterized by bold black outlines, a limited colour palette (red, green, yellow, blue), and iconic imagery like anchors, swallows, and roses.
 Rooted in sailor culture from the early 20th century, championed by artists like Sailor Jerry.

 Tattoo style example